The views expressed by the host on this program, documented to be almost always right 99.6% of the time.

 These guys were saying they were pissed off that somebody was covering this up, this bin Laden thing and hiding them.

-And they said they were gonna go after these people that were hiding Bin Laden, and they're going after the exact opposite people.
+And they said they were going to go after these people that were hiding bin Laden.

-They're going after the people that were helping us find Bin Laden.
+They're going after the people that were helping us find bin Laden.

 They're not working with us.

-It's it I don't know how much more clear they can make it.
+I don't know how much more clear they can make it.

 And India would be more than delighted to work with us because they're still pissed off about that whole thing.